manudragon333/qdb/Javascript Basic.md

 # What is Javascript Mutation and Pure Functions
 # What are Polyfills
 # What are Modules in JavaScript
+> A module usually contains a class or a library of functions.
+Generally these are placed in a single js file and exported.

 # What is Event Bubbling, Event Capturing, Event Delegation.

 # List of Array functions - map, reduce, filter etc....